 - Some banks or other providers require all shareholders to consent before a contract is entered into.
 If a child, who lacks capacity to contract, holds a proportion of the shares then it may be difficult for the company to access such services.

-- While a parent might sacrifice some control over their company be transferred shares to their minor children, anti-avoidance measures mean any dividend income (above £100 gross annually) on those shares will still typically be taxed as the income of the parent.
+- While a parent might sacrifice some control over their company by transferring shares to their minor children, anti-avoidance measures mean any dividend income (above £100 gross annually) on those shares will still typically be taxed as the income of the parent.

 - If, by virtue of giving shares to a child, your shareholding falls below certain percentages, you might no longer be eligible to certain tax reliefs, which sometime require you to own or control more than (say) 50% of the shares in issue.